Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Marcus Bintz for useful comments on the manuscript.
 Y.M.\ and M.Y.\ were supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+L.H.L.\ was supported by a Quantum SuperSEED fund and a startup fund from the Pennsylvania State University (Zhen Bi).
 H.K.\ was supported by JSPS KAKENHI Grants No.\ JP23K25790, No.\ JP23K25783, and MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” (KAKENHI Grant No.\ JP21H05191).
 M.Y.\ was supported in part by the JSPS Grant-in-Aid for Scientific Research (Grant No.~20H05860, 23K17689, 23K25865), and by JST, Japan (PRESTO Grant No.~JPMJPR225A, Moonshot R\&D Grant No.~JPMJMS2061).
+Large Language Models were used strictly for language refinement and grammar checks; all scientific content was provided solely by the authors.